PhoebusLyubil/phoebuslyubil.github.com/_posts/2017-03-15-Momentum-Investing.md

 ----------

-As I thought the short part of the momentum investing is not good for Tehran Stocks, the inflation just make it not reasonable (oh, non!
-I forgot that I cannot go short in this market at all :) ).
+As I thought the short part of the momentum investing is not good for Tehran Stocks, the inflation just make it not reasonable.
 For the long part, except momentum with 3 month window that excludes last month (m.3.L), the rest both fails to catch with GDP deflator and VLGI.
 Even m.3.L shows less cumulative return than VLGI.
 And there exist a long